klemensvo/ThreadsAndHandlers/ways_to_do_concurrency.md

 }

 # Handler
-a handler is here to put work into a message queue, must be instantiated in the main thread Override
+A handler is here to put work into a message queue, must be instantiated in the main thread A Handler can only be called, when a Looper has been installed previously:
+Looper.prepare(); // creates a looper and a message queue (those 2 are tied together!) after Looper.prepare() the handler is instantiated with: handler = new Handler();
+and then the looper starts the infinite for-loop:
+Looper.loop();

+Override
     public void run() {
         for (int i = 0; i < seconds; i++) {